operator-framework/helm-app-operator-kit/Documentation/install-helm-app.md

 ## Manual

-To mnually create and register the sample application type in your Tectonic cluster:
+To manually create and register the sample application type in your Tectonic cluster:

 1) Replace all instances of `YOUR_NAMESPACE_HERE` in the `yaml` files found in this directory with the Kubernetes namespace in which you wish to register the new application type: